What's the Best Trading Strategy? (Tested Answer for 2026)

 Some traders thrive on quick decisions and rapid-fire execution.
 Others need time to analyze before pulling the trigger.
 A scalping strategy that requires split-second decisions will destroy someone who second-guesses entries.
 A swing trading approach that holds positions for days will torture someone who checks charts every five minutes.

-TradeZella's mistake tagging feature (labeling trades with notes like "FOMO," "overconfidence," or "early exit") helps you identify these patterns.
-After logging 30-50 trades, you'll see which psychological tendencies cost you money—and which strategies trigger them least.
+Mistake tagging in your journal, labeling trades with notes like "FOMO," "overconfidence," or "early exit", helps you identify these patterns.
+After logging 30-50 trades in TradeZella, you'll see which psychological tendencies cost you money and which strategies trigger them least.

 Schedule Fit: Trading Around Your Real Life